ForwarD-NerN/AntiShadowPatch/README.md

 * [Wither Invulnerable Armor Stands](https://www.youtube.com/watch?v=Qjtqd9EjvaA) **(patched in 1.20.2 pre-4)**
 * [Understacked Items](https://mcdf.wiki.gg/wiki/Java_Edition:Understacked_Items) **(removed in 16w32a)**
 * * This feature is experimental and can break something.
 If you find any game breaking issues, please report them on the GitHub repo.
-* * Understacked items behave differently than on old versions, that's due to a lot of code changes.
-I will try to make it as close as possible to how it was.
+* * Understacked items behave differently than on older versions, that's due to a lot of code changes.
+I will try to make them as close as possible to how they were.
 * * There's currently no known way to obtain them in survival, however, you can use [NotSoShadowExtras](https://modrinth.com/mod/notsoshadowextras) to /give them.